 success while building and maintaining the Yurok cultural identity and

-being of our members and future members; and to preserve and promote
+wellbeing of our members and future members; and to preserve and

 our culture, language and religious beliefs and practices and pass them